"She's just like a penguin in bondage, boy! OH YEAH! OH YEAH! OH YEAH!"

 - Edge of Dawn's "Elegance", alongside straight Intercourse with You lyrics, has shades of this.
 "I'm not asking you to give, I want you to take".
 What's more, it also appeared in Project Gotham Racing 4, along with "House Of Wolves" (see above), completely unedited.

-- Lords Of Acid has a number of them — "The Power is Mine", "Slave to Love", "The ABCs of Kinky Sex", and of course, "Rough Sex".
+- Lords Of Acid has a lot of BDSM-y songs — "The Power is Mine", "Slave to Love", "The ABCs of Kinky Sex", and of course, "Rough Sex".

 - "Auto-Erotic Asphyxiation" by Mitch Benn and the Distractions is about the, er, one-player version of bondage.